EllaBrands/stanDev/Functional-Spec:-List-Tuple-types.md

 };
 ```

-It's not possible to declare an `operator[]` member function because there's no way to calculate the return type statically.
+<b>Problem 2:</b>  It's not possible to declare an `operator[]` member function because there's no way to calculate the return type statically.
 Consider:

 ```
   ??? operator[](int n) { return n == 0 ? head() : tail()[n - 1]; }
 ```

 The argument `n` is only known at run time and will determine return value of type.
-We could always go with the lisp convention:
+This is true of Stan programs as well as C++ programs---if `x` is a list and `n` is an integer, then the runtime value of `n` determines the type of `x[n]`.
+We don't do this anywhere else in Stan.

 ```
 car(x) = head(x)